WebAssembly/component-model/design/mvp/CanonicalABI.md

 * `$f` is given type `(func (param i32) (result i32))`

-Calling `$f` waits for progress to be made in a subtask of the current task, returning the event (which is currently simply an `AsyncCallState` value) and writing the subtask index as an outparam:
+Calling `$f` waits for progress to be made in a subtask of the current task, returning the event (which is currently simply an `CallState` value) and writing the subtask index as an outparam:
 ```python
 async def canon_task_wait(task, ptr):